-Every home should have a wreath - whether it makes an appearance for holidays or is displayed year round.
-One of the most ancient decorating traditions, the wreath seems to date back to Persia, eventually finding its way to the first heads of Olympic Athletes in 776 BC.
+Every home should have a wreath - whether it makes an appearance for holidays or is displayed year-round.
+One of the most ancient decorating traditions, the wreath seems to date back to Persia, eventually finding its way on the first heads of Olympic athletes in 776 BC.
 Maybe some athletes saved their wreaths by hanging on a wall.
 Wreaths are still a world-wide decorating trend.
-A wreath is affordable or easy to make and only limited by your imagination.
+A wreath is affordable or easy-to-make and only limited by your imagination.
 Here's some favorites this holiday season.

 A traditional boxwood wreath hung on the door by a simple string.
 What could be more perfect?

 Consider using aromatics in your wreath.
 Eucalyptus or cinnamon scented pine cones (at Michael's) provide a welcoming scent at your door.

 Reindeer moss - the most perfect Christmas color.